Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

 The model is fed the \textit{source} and \textit{target} concatenated together (see \Cref{lst:data-structure}).
 The token values for the \textit{source} are set to -100.
 The indicator function $\mathds{1}_i$ is used to ignore the \textit{source} in the loss computation.

-We use the Transformers \cite{wolf-etal-2020-transformers} and PEFT libraries \cite{peft} from Hugging Face to conduct all training.
-We use NVIDIA A100 GPUs and leverage DeepSpeed ZeRO-Offload \cite{Ren2021ZeROOffloadDB} where necessary.
+We use the Transformers \citep{wolf-etal-2020-transformers} and PEFT libraries \citep{peft} from Hugging Face to conduct all training.
+We use NVIDIA A100 GPUs and leverage DeepSpeed ZeRO-Offload \citep{Ren2021ZeROOffloadDB} where necessary.
 We use the hyperparameters shown in \Cref{tab:hyperparameters-training} for training.
-Like other studies, e.g., \cite{weyssow2024exploring}, we select hyperparameter values that align with those specified in the original papers of the respective PEFT techniques. \citet{weyssow2024exploring} fine-tuned their models for up to five epochs.
-Our results show that the losses of most of our fine-tuned models are stable after three epochs\footnote{Available at \url{https://huggingface.co/andstor/peft-unit-test-generation-experiments}}.
+Like other studies, e.g. that of \citet{weyssow2024exploring}, we select hyperparameter values that align with those specified in the original papers of the respective PEFT techniques. \citet{weyssow2024exploring} fine-tuned their models for up to five epochs.
+Our results show that the losses of most of our fine-tuned models are fairly stable after three epochs\footnote{Available at \url{https://huggingface.co/datasets/andstor/peft-unit-test-generation-experiments}}.
 Regarding the unspecified hyperparameters, we leave them to library defaults.
-Following defaults of the PEFT library, rank decomposition for LoRA is applied to the attention layers.
-The same attention layers and the default feed-forward modules (see \Cref{tab:model-specific-hyperparameters-training}) are targeted for (IA)\textsuperscript{3}.
+Following the defaults of the PEFT library, rank decomposition for LoRA is applied to the attention layers.
+The same attention layers and the default feed-forward modules are targeted for (IA)\textsuperscript{3}.
+An exhaustive set of selected hyperparameters is provided\footnote{\url{https://huggingface.co/datasets/andstor/peft-unit-test-generation-experiments\#training-hyperparameters}} for reproducing our results.
 The selected models have context windows ranging from 2048 to 16,384.
 To make the experiments align with each other, we limit the number of tokens to the smallest window of 2048.